|

 by members of the Houston Obedience Training Dog Club.
 Each instructor has

-been an active member of the H.O.T.
-Dog Club for a minimum of two years
+been an active member of the HOT Dog Club for a minimum of two years

 during which time they assist classes and then serve as a provisional instructor